jbehave/jbehave-osgi/README.md

 #### RCP Product Example

-1) Go to root folder where you have cloned the project
+1) Go to root folder where you have cloned the project:

 	cd /myprojects/jbehave-osgi

-2) Start the maven build
+2) Start the maven build:

     mvn clean verify -P example-rcpmail